DanNixon/Reisen/README.md

 -  Configurable cutout for USB/audio connectors
 -  Configurable mounting holes for a head strap
 -  Ability to mount select magnet in best position (my Galaxy Nexus almost never worked in the official Cardboard)
+-  Easy modification of lens type and focal length